Abraham Beame: Personal life

-Beame was 5 ft 2 in (157 cm) tall.

-He was married to his childhood sweetheart, Mary (née Ingerman), for 67 years.
-They met when Beame was 15, playing checkers at University Settlement Society of New York.
-They raised two sons, Edmond and Bernard (Buddy), and lived in Brooklyn, first in Crown Heights and later in a "modest apartment" on Plaza Street West in Park Slope.
+Beame was married to his childhood sweetheart, Mary (née Ingerman), for 67 years.
+They met when Beame was 15, playing checkers at the University Settlement Society of New York.
+They raised two sons, Edmond and Bernard (Buddy), and lived in Brooklyn, first in Crown Heights and later in a "modest" apartment on Plaza Street West in Park Slope.
 Throughout his life, Beame summered in the Rockaway neighborhood of Belle Harbor.

 Beame received the Townsend Harris medal in 1957, and awards from numerous charitable, religious and civic organizations.

 Beame experienced heart problems in his later years.
 He had heart attacks in 1991 and 2000.
 After the second, he was admitted to New York University Medical Center, where he remained for the last months of his life.
 He underwent open-heart surgery in August and December 2000, and died from surgical complications on February 10, 2001, at the age of 94.